nozymech/nozymech/README.md

 - 👀 I’m interested in Web engineering
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on open-source project
-- 📫 How to reach me twitter: @nozymech

 <!---
 nozymech/nozymech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.